ministryofjustice/peoplefinder/README.md

 - not updated their profile for a period of time; and
 - not added a team description when they are a team leader.

-Cron jobs are handled using Kubernetes Cron jobs.
-The files are located in config/kubernetes.
-These are responsible for Emails like the one that you received when someone updates your profile.

 ## Search

 To run the engine in production mode, `config.open_search_url` must be set in, for example, config/application.rb.
 The environment variable used to set it is `MOJ_PF_ES_URL`